Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 # Network-Protocol-Verification-Agent

-Project for my thesis: "Design and Development of an Agent for Advanced Network Protocol Verification"
+> Project for my thesis: "Design and Development of an Agent for Advanced Network Protocol Verification"

+This project tests for vulnerabilities inside protocols used by a specific host.
+The provided tests can be expanded and tests for new protocols can be created from scratch.

-Supported protocols:
+Currently supported protocols:
 - ftp
 - ssh
 - telnet